jkamenik/orig-blog/source/_posts/2012-12-02-francis-alexander-kamenik.markdown

 There are many guesses as to why this is, but basically once born they sleep all day and are awake at night.
 Francis was born in the middle of the day, and was nearly impossible to wake up for the first 24 hours.
 His bladder and bowels worked fine, so the doctors were not concerned.
 In fact, almost a week later and it is still almost impossible to wake Francis after a good feeding during the day, and impossible to get him to sleep after a good feeding during the night.

 Right now the only things we can do is keep playing with him during the day (to the point of annoyance), and ignore him at night.
-By "ignore" all I mean is we can't make eye contact, talk to him, pet him, or talk to him.
-We still pat him to burp him, shush, and bouce him to aid in sleeping, but nothing else.
+By "ignore" all I mean is we can't make eye contact, talk to him, pet him, or talk to him (yes I said it twice).
+We still pat him to burp him, shush, and bounce him to aid in sleeping, but nothing else.
 Easier said then done, but we persist.

 ### Breastfeeding is hard